Counseling

 Program at a Glance

 Ready to explore some options?
-The Department of Guidance and Counseling in the School of Education offers a master of arts program in counseling, which lets you specialize in one or more of four concentrations in addition to the core curriculum.
+The Department of School of Education offers a master of arts program in counseling, which lets you specialize in one or more of four concentrations in addition to the core curriculum.

 Concentrations are listed below: